 Boyce College offers courses at extension centers that lead to an Associate of Arts degree or a Bachelor of Science with a major in Missions, Evangelism and Church Growth.
-The centers are as follows:
+The current center is as follows:

 Savannah, Georgia Vietnamese Center (A.A., B.S.)
-Silver Spring, Maryland Korean Center (A.A., B.S.)